When Astrology meets Technology

 The objective of the Astro Touch project was to create a touch trigger based art piece to add some interactive visuals to a sound healing (all inclusive) sacred space, adding to the immersive experience.

 The setting was the Hydrotechnics festival, where Aaron Jones along with his team, set up a sound healing Tipi which included video and LED art.

 Artist, Inventor and Musician, Aaron Jones had a moment of inspiration at the festival.
-He decided to expand the video art and include interactivity with an interface for VJ expressions.
+He decided to expand the video art and include a touch triggered artwork with an interface for VJ expressions.

 The Astro Touch is inspired by the zodiac and astrology.
 It uses Electric Paint and the Touch Board to create a VJ interface based on the wheel of time, represented with astrological symbols.